jarchit27/CS322M-230108007/fsm-assignments/problem2_traffic/README.md

 ---

-## Simulation Instructions

-Use a Verilog simulator like Icarus Verilog and a waveform viewer like GTKWave.

-### 1. Compile and Run

 ## 3. How to Run Simulation

+To compile and run the simulation using Icarus Verilog and view the waveform with GTKWave, use the following commands:

 ```sh
 # Compile the Verilog files